org-zpr/zpr-core/README.md

 # zpr-core
 Core ZPR components

 We are currently working towards Milestone 4.
 - See the [current iteration and backlog](https://github.com/orgs/org-zpr/projects/1/views/3).
 - See the [roadmap](https://github.com/orgs/org-zpr/projects/3/views/6).

 ## Build Notes

+Tools and libraries are pulled in from multiple repositories.
-The thrift generated code comes from its own repository, you need to do a little configuration in order for the build system to download it:
+You need to do a little configuration in order for the build system to access them.

 Developers will have to either run `git config --global url.git@github.com:.insteadOf https://github.com/` (which ends up in ~/.gitconfig), (or configure a PAT and use git askpass like